smithWEBtek/film-fan-rails/README.md

 # Film Fan

  Becoming a fan is easy; The Film Fan is an app that allows  to save and favorite their movies with other users.
-Users can add their favorite moviess to the directory for everyone to view and favorite.
+Users can add their favorite movies to the directory for everyone to view and favorite.
 Users can also comment on movies to let each other know what they thought.

  ## Installation